propublica/guides/README.md

 ## Discuss

-You can submit issues using Github Issues (look for the "Issues" link).
+You can submit issues using [Github Issues](https://github.com/propublica/guides/issues).

 ## Contributing